skyySea1/driverchart-frontend/refactor.md

 # migração para vue

-- Use v-show not v-if for navigation, avoiding recreating an reevaluate
+- Use v-show not v-if for navigation, avoiding recreating and reevaluating
 - ícones devem ser do tamanho da fonte (usar 1em)
 - usestate = ref
 - onChange in react is equal to v-model bdinging in vvue